-When an MI develops in the PCI hospital, code from the time documented by the nurses notes as the start of chest pain or an equivalent cardiac symptom (jaw pain, shortness of breath, etc) until first interventional device is used.
+When an MI develops in the PCI hospital, code the date and time documented by the nurses' notes as the start of chest pain or an equivalent cardiac symptom (jaw pain, shortness of breath, etc).

 V. Pre-Intervention Risk Factors